Introduction to Oil Trading — What Are Oil Futures And How to Trade?

 After you enter a trade, it’s important to actively monitor it and respond to market changes.
 Monitor live oil prices and any market news that could impact your position.

-Adjust stop-loss or take-profit levels to lock in gains or reduce probable losses as the market moves.
-Stay updated on key factors like inventory reports, geopolitical developments, and technical indicators to decide whether to hold or exit the position.
+Adjust stop-loss or take-profit points to protect gains or limit likely losses as the market fluctuates.
+Monitor the major factors such as inventory reports, geopolitical events, and technical signals to determine whether to hold or close the position.

 Close Your Position